The Path to Self-Reinvention

 I questioned and studied our behaviors.

-Why we never get satisfied?
-Why we hate?
-Why practicing empathy is hard?
-Why we easily get pissed off when things don’t come as we expect?
-And why we love money?
+Why do we never get satisfied?
+Why do we hate?
+Why is practicing empathy hard?
+Why do we easily get pissed off when things don’t come as we expect?
+And why do we love money?

-Reinventing myself has led me questioning human behaviors.
-Good thing, there were psychologists, philosophers, and thinkers who devoted their lives studying this subject.
+Reinventing myself has led me to question human behaviors.
+We’re lucky, there were psychologists, philosophers, and thinkers who devoted their lives to studying this subject.
 Their studies have helped me understand how human nature operates: Why we behave like this?
-Why we want attention?
-Why we envy and hate others?
+Why do we want attention?
+Why do we envy and hate others?

 I started challenging old beliefs.